BETA PHOTO: Albany Slab -Telephoto from the described viewpoin...

 You can view the slab from a large, sandy pull-out which is 0.9 miles south on Rt 113 (and about 0.1 - 0.2 Mi south of a brown cottage on the pond).

-2) Continue on the hiker's path which leads to the open talus field (some cairns), up this about 1/2 way and then cut right to the steep slope ABOVE the huge boulders mentioned in #1, hike on steep ground, slabbing across just below the base of the cliff to the far right and the scramble.
+2) Continue on the hiker's path which leads to the open talus field (some cairns), up this about 1/2 way and then cut right to the steep slope ABOVE the huge boulders mentioned in #1, hike right on steep ground, slabbing across just below the base of the cliff to the far right and the scramble.

 3) Continue on the hiker's path to the summit.
 Enjoy the view and sign the register.
 Find the fixed, double-bolt anchor at the top of "Reeling in the Fears" and rap with 2 ropes.
 (Don't believe the " 105 ft" indicated by some guidebook(s) !)
 This approach is, of course, much easier if, at one time, you've climbed the route from below and know where the anchors are in relationship to the summit!